- What It’s Like to Attend Therapy for Weight Loss

 How long did it take you to lose 100 lbs?

 I lost 80 lbs in the first year.
-I plateaued for about 6-9 months, and then I lost 20 more pounds over the course of another year.
+I plateaued for about 6-9 months, and then I lost 20 more pounds over another year.

 What program did you use?

-I’m not a fan of over the counter diet pills because they are unregulated, so you don’t know what you are getting and in what amounts.
-There are some newer prescription weight loss medications which are much safer than previous weight loss medications.
-Talk to your doctor about if one might be helpful for you.
+I’m not a fan of over-the-counter diet pills because they are unregulated, so you don’t know what you are getting and in what amounts.

 Is there a certain type of diet you recommend?
 Should I eat low carb?